PARKINSON’S & DEMENTIA CLINIC GROUP

 • Hallucinations

 Scientists still don’t fully understand why dopamine-producing cells die in some people or what exactly causes Parkinson’s disease.
 However, researchers around the world are working hard to uncover the reasons, protect the remaining cells, and develop better treatments—with the ultimate goal of finding a cure.
+Microcurrent Acupuncture and Thiamine Therapy (MATT) can halt disease progression and eliminate symptoms.

 Microcurrent acupuncture

 Secondly, microcurrent stimulation is also known to provide a direct energy-related benefit to the mitochondria* within the cells, which are responsible for producing around 90% of cellular energy.
 The applied currents provide a means of an additional resource, which can be directly used in the production of ATP* (Adenosine Triphosphate).
-More ATP means faster cell repair and regeneration, which is why microcurrent therapy enhance healing and reduce fatigue.
+More ATP means faster cell repair and regeneration, which is why microcurrent therapy enhance recovering and reduce fatigue.

 ATP* and Mitochondria*

-ATP (Adenosine Triphosphate) is the main energy source for cells, often called the "energy currency" of the body.
+(Adenosine Triphosphate) is the main energy source for cells, often called the "energy currency" of the body.
 It provides power for essential processes like muscle movement, nerve signaling, tissue repair, and metabolism.

 Mitochondria* are like tiny power plants inside our cells.
 They make energy (called ATP) so the cells can work properly.
 Besides making energy, mitochondria also